Tokyo Ueno Youth Hostel, Tokyo

 Overview

-Situated just 9 minutes' stroll from Ameya-Yokocho Open-Air Market, Tokyo Ueno Youth hostel offers guests to relax on a shared lounge.
-Offering Wi-Fi, the hostel also boasts a convenient location right around the corner from Yushima.
+Situated merely 10 minutes' stroll from Kanda Shrine, Tokyo Ueno Youth hostel offers guests to relax on a shared lounge.
+Offering Wi-Fi, the hostel also boasts a convenient location in the immediate vicinity of Yushima.

 Location

-Well-connected to many sights, Tokyo Ueno Youth hostel is approximately 700 feet from Yushima 3chome bus station.
+Well-connected to many sights, the hostel is in close proximity to Yushima 3chome bus station.

 Eat & Drink

-For dinner, guests have the option of dining at Domremy Outlet, located a few steps from the Tokyo property, or at Parktop, situated about 5 minutes' stroll away.
-This hostel offers self-catering amenities, such as a kitchenette area with a microwave oven, a fridge, and a kettle.
+For dinner, guests have the option of dining at Ichiran, Atre Ueno Yamashitaguchi, located just 8 minutes by foot from Tokyo Ueno Youth hostel, or at Kintarozushi Shinobazu, situated about 5 minutes' stroll away.
+For those who prefer homemade meals, the Tokyo property offers a kitchenette area fitted with an electric kettle and a fridge.

 Leisure & Business